llmonpy/needle-in-a-needlestack/README.md

 includes tools to evaluate the evaluators and improve them with few shot prompting.

 Given the number of trials and the 5 LLM calls per trial, it is important that NIAN make many LLM calls in parallel.
-It uses a rate limiter (that will become its own package) to manage the rate of LLM calls.
-NIAN is quite fast.
-For example, it can make 600 LLM calls to evaluate "open-mistral-7b" with 5 questions at 5 locations, 5 times in 35 seconds on my mac.
+It uses a rate limiter to manage the rate of LLM calls.
+NIAN can finish a 125 trial test in about 35 seconds.

 ## Running your own tests
-NIAN supports the LLMs I have access too -- OpenAI, Anthropic and Mistral.
+NIAN supports the LLMs I have access to -- OpenAI, Anthropic and Mistral.
 Adding new LLMs is easy, and it will be covered later in this document.
 You can set the rate limits for each LLM, but you will want generous rate limits to run the tests.
 My development was done with OpenAI Tier 4, Anthropic Tier 4 and Mistral Tier 2.
 NIAN looks for the standard API keys -- OPENAI_API_KEY, ANTHROPIC_API_KEY, and MISTRAL_API_KEY.
 It looks first for these keys prefixed